Management of depression: Monoamine oxidase inhibitor

 Monoamine oxidase inhibitors, have historically been plagued by questionable efficacy (although early studies used dosages now considered too low) and life-threatening adverse effects.
 They are still used only rarely, although newer agents of this class (RIMA), with a better side effect profile, have been developed.

 In older patients TCAs and SSRIs are of the same efficacy.
 However, there are differences between TCA related antidepressants and classical TCAs in terms of side effect profiles and withdrawal when compared to SSRIs.

 There is evidence a prominent side-effect of antidepressants, emotional blunting, is confused with a symptom of depression itself.
 The cited study, according to Professor Linda Gask was:

 'funded by a pharmaceutical company (Servier) and two of its authors are employees of that company', which may bias the results.
 The study authors' note: "emotional blunting is reported by nearly half of depressed patients on antidepressants and that it appears to be common to all monoaminergic antidepressants not only SSRIs".
 Additionally, they note: "The OQuESA scores are highly correlated with the HAD depression score; emotional blunting cannot be described simply as a side-effect of antidepressant, but also as a symptom of depression.
 More emotional blunting is associated with a poorer quality of remission.

 NMDA antagonists

 Ketamine

 Research on the antidepressant effects of ketamine infusions at subanaesthetic doses has consistently shown rapid (4 to 72 hours) responses from single doses, with substantial improvement in mood in the majority of patients and remission in some.
 However, these effects are often short-lived, and attempts to prolong the antidepressant effect with repeated doses and extended ("maintenance") treatment have resulted in only modest success.
 A nasal spray formulation of esketamine, sold under the brand name Spravato, gained FDA approval in 2019 for the treatment of treatment-resistant depression when combined with an oral antidepressant.

+Evidence-based meta-analyses support treatment protocols that differ substantially from standard real-world clinical practice: an optimized dose of 0.71 mg/kg rather than the conventional 0.5 mg/kg, intravenous infusion rather than intranasal delivery, and a racemic formulation rather than esketamine alone.